 So what does this all mean?

-I recommend the Rocketbook Everlast if you like to merge your handwritten or paper note taking with the digital world.
+I recommend the Rocketbook Everlast if you like to merge your handwritten or paper note-taking with the digital world.
 I’ll eventually write more on how exactly I use it, but I can tell you I can’t imagine a better workflow for what I do (teacher, filmmaker, coach, and blogger).
-My only wish is that sharing to an Apple Notes folder would be integrated to its share destinations.
+My only wish is that sharing to an Apple Notes folder would be integrated into its share destinations.
 There’s a way to do it (just use the share button rather than the destination feature) but integrating it would be a little bit faster.

-If you have any more questions about Rocketbook’s products, or note taking in general, feel free to respond.
+If you have any more questions about Rocketbook’s products or note-taking in general, feel free to respond.